Happy snowy Monday morning. We have five fresh inches since yesterday and light snow is still falling. I’d say that’s a great start to the week.

-It’s a chilly one out there with temperatures having only climbed into the single digits when I skied down.
+It’s a chilly one out there with temperatures in the single digits when I skied down.
 Brrrr.
 The winds have picked up some, so wear your extra layers, gaiters and pack those hand and foot warmers.

 It’s a good day to take breaks when you need to warm your fingers and toes.
 If you want a quick break from the wind, you can hunker down in one of the handy teepees on the mountain.
 Better yet, go in for a warm drink at Four Points Lodge.
-It’s a hot chocolate, or hot toddy kind of day and this is one of my favorite spots on Mt.
+It’s a hot chocolate or hot toddy kind of day, and the lodge is one of my favorite spots on Mt.
 Werner to take in the valley views.

 Jessica Berg, Alpine skier

 A Pocket for Corduroy was one of my favorite childhood books, and is still a favorite…